DanielSparta/RAT-Project-2024/README.md

 **_I would really appreciate any CR or ideas_**

 ## Legacy version
-Legacy version of SpartaRAT (https://github.com/DanielSparta/RAT-Project-2022) - Created in 2022, with very bad code.
+Legacy version of SpartaRAT (https://github.com/DanielSparta/RAT-Project-2022) - Created in 2022.

 ## Authors